 Lenders consider your loan to be delinquent as soon as you miss that first repayment.
 It can hurt your credit, but it’s not nearly as bad as a default.
 There are several steps you might be able to take to avoid defaulting when you’re behind on payments:

 - Talk to your servicer.
-Reach out to the company that handles your student loan repayments to explain the situation and find out if you can adjust your term for lower repayments.
+Reach out to the company handling your student loan repayments to explain the situation and find out if you can adjust your term for lower repayments.

 - Apply for deferment or forbearance.
 Got a temporary cashflow problem?
 Most servicers let you temporarily pause repayments until you’re back on your feet.